dargaCode/dargacode.github.io/skills-note.md

 I worked on several mobile games with extensive databases for features and live content:

-* Eventually wrote SQL queries to gather, aggregate, and modify data.
+* Wrote SQL queries to gather, aggregate, and modify data.
 * Helped design database schemas for new games and features.